gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 The *Date* column of the *Tips* tab should now be populated with dates ranging from the 80s to the 2010s.
 Ignore the precision column for now.

 ### Q1a: What did we just do?
 Take a minute to think about it before moving on.
+Why is this important in the types of analyses BEAST is typically used for?

 ### Q1b: What is the height column and why does that matter for analyses/output in BEAST?